 The Rite of Christian Initiation of Adults, or RCIA, is the process through which adults explore and, if they choose, eventually become Catholic, whether through Baptism or being received into full communion with the Church.
 Through RCIA you will have an opportunity to ask questions in a non-pressured environment alongside others who are on the same journey, learning the fundamental beliefs and practices of the Catholic faith and what it means to live as a Catholic.

 There are various stages and rites involved in the RCIA process, and its duration depends on many factors that can vary greatly from person to person.
 At Holy Trinity, the RCIA process begins in September and ends around Pentecost ( end of May or beginning of June), though we give you the opportunity to begin at any time after, you’ll have to meet with a priest before receiving the sacraments.
 No situation is the same for everyone, so it is important to contact us and speak to us about your personal situation.
-Class is held on Wednesdays starting at 7pm and ending at 8:30pm.
+Class is held on Mondays starting at 7pm and ending at 8:30pm.
 Please fill out this FORM to help us help you better!

 from the U.S. Conference of Catholic Bishops: